pyeventsourcing/eventsourcing/docs/topics/domain.rst

-For example, if you have a collection of page aggregates with names that might change, and you want to be able to identify the pages by name, then you can create index aggregates with version 5 UUIDs that are generated from the names, and put the IDs of the page aggregates in the index aggregates.
+For example, if you have a collection of page aggregates with names that might change, and you want to be able to identify the pages by name, then you can create index aggregates with version-5 UUIDs that are generated from the names, and put the IDs of the page aggregates in the index aggregates.
 The aggregate classes ``Page`` and ``Index`` in the example code below show how this can be done.